tkwa/legion/language/kwa_project/docs/Regent Extensions.md

 Limitations:

 - Tasks are still not first-class; in particular, a task cannot generate or return tasks.
+- This syntax does not allow for privileges on specific fields of regions.
 - We're not looking at privilege inference yet, but it is a future possibility.

+### Formalization

+There are no new formal semantics compared with [oopsla2013].
+We do not introduce a privileged-region type; privileged regions in tasks is mainly a syntactic change for consistency with fspace region privileges.
+Task arguments do not represent a change to the oopsla2013 type system, because there is no existing restriction on the arguments of functions.

 ## Region and fspace assignment